 A Team Dedicated to Aortic Care

 Our Aortic Disease Program offers a multidisciplinary team of experts working as a collaborative, integrated service.
 The dedicated team includes vascular surgeons, a vascular medicine specialist, vascular and interventional radiologists and cardiac surgeons who are all fellowship-trained and board-certified in their subspecialty.
 Team physicians work alongside nurses, physician assistants, cardiovascular technicians, dietitians, therapists, lab technologists and other team members to deliver the highest level of care – all in one location.
-Read more about our Exceptional Staff.

-Physicians at the Heart & Vascular Center conduct and participate in local and national research studies and clinical trials related to aortic disease and other heart and vascular conditions.
+Our heart and vascular physicians conduct and participate in local and national research studies and clinical trials related to aortic disease and other heart and vascular conditions.
 See our list of clinical trials related to heart and vascular disease.